Taequn/telegram-counting-bot/README.md

 - `$ pip install python-telegram-bot`

 Everything's build with Python 2.7.
 It should also work with the Python 3, but I haven't tested it myself, so I am not so sure.

+## How to:
+Plainly speaking, the bot as simple as it gets.
+You just send him a number of words and it will give you the estimated reading time both in seconds and in minutes.